 The laughter, the tears, the frustration…

 …It is that moment when the friend who awed you with so much truth and understanding, breaks down crying because she is just so tired.

 …When that morning run turns into an lunch time play date even if the house is a mess or lunch is a mix and match assortment of some kind of food.

 …And when everything is going crazy and somehow you find the time to talk, listen or text other moms just so they know you are there.

 …It is when dinner is provided the moment when you really need it.

-Now I’m a mom of two and a different person than I was when I became a mom for the first time.
-It isn’t easier, but my perspective has changed, which has made the whole experience different and my life fuller and happier overall.
+Now I’m a mom of two.
+A different person than I was when I became a mom for the first time.
+It isn’t easier, but my perspective has changed.
+This has made the whole experience different and my life fuller and happier overall.
 But I also have something that was missing the first time around.

-I felt so alone and I felt like I was failing the first time.
-I didn’t know others struggled, even when they told me they were.
-I didn’t believe them because looking from the outside everything seemed to be going great, but now I know the me toos are not just things people say, but something they truly feel.
-It is hard to let people in and let them know the deep down you, but when you do you find out you are not as different as you thought.
+I felt so alone.
+I felt like I was failing the first time.
+Since I was so isolated, I didn’t know others struggled too.
+Even when they told me they were struggling.
+I didn’t believe them because looking from the outside everything seemed to be going great.
+Now I know the me toos are not just things people say, but something they truly feel.
+It is hard to let people in.
+To let them know the deep down you feels, but when you do you find out you are not as different as you thought.

 In what ways have you found having a community of friends helps you?